FC Unirea Dej

 Fotbal Club Unirea Dej, commonly known as Unirea Dej, is a Romanian professional football club based in Dej, Cluj County, that competes in the Liga III, the third tier of the Romanian football.

 It is one of Romania's oldest football teams, founded in 1921, although it never reached the Liga I. Unirea's home field, Stadionul Unirea, has 5,000 seats.
 In 2004 Unirea Dej became the reserve team of CFR Cluj, until the summer of 2007.
 It has an average attendance of about 300 fans.

 History

-Unirea Dej was founded in 1921 and, for over four decades, played in regional and district championships.
-In the 1961–62 season, under the guidance of Victor Hușa, Unirea won the Cluj Regional Championship and finished 2nd in Series III of the six-team promotion play-off held in Mediaș, just behind AS Cugir, thus earning promotion to Divizia B for the first time in its history.
+Unirea Dej was founded in 1921.
+For more than four decades, the club competed in regional and district championships.
+In the 1961–62 season, under the guidance of Victor Hușa, Unirea won the Cluj Regional Championship and finished 2nd in Series III of the six-team promotion play-off tournament held in Mediaș, behind AS Cugir, thus earning promotion to Divizia B for the first time in its history.

-Renamed Steaua Dej before the start of the second half of the season, the team coached by Gheorghe Tomescu ended the 1962–63 season in 13th place in Series III, relegating to the re-established Divizia C.
+Renamed Steaua Dej before the start of the second half of the season, the team, coached by Gheorghe Tomescu, finished the 1962–63 season in 13th place in Series III and was relegated to the re-established Divizia C.